Here’s a space for you to find out a bit more about me!

 I like to dance.
 I like to swim.
 I like to walk.
 I like to stretch.
 I like to flow.
 I like to breath.
 I like to jump.
 I like to rest.
 I like high intensity.
 I like low intensity.
 I like music.
 I like friendships.
 I like classes.
 I like community.
 I like safety.
 I like trust.

-You’ll find these elements in my classes, and I hope you’ll find your own to bring along too.
+You’ll find these elements in my classes and in my 1:1 sessions, and I hope you’ll find your own to bring along too.

 Find me on socials!